j19sch/building-an-api-testing-framework/exercises/exercise_5.md

 By adding the name of a function to that list in the `__init__` of a subclass of `requests.session`, you can use that function to take care of the logging of each request and response.

-Useful attributes of the `repsonse` object:
+Useful attributes of the `response` object:
 - `response.status_code`
 - `response.headers`
 - `response.text`